GlitchedData-Dev/MakeCodeCabinate/README.md

 <img src="https://user-images.githubusercontent.com/82833724/196805911-a3e55d68-703f-4cd0-98ab-5b9ed588fe09.png" width=300>

-Transferring a game from a computer to the RPi is quite an involved process at the moment but I'll write an automation script at some point so that we don't have to do a bunch of command line bullshit.
-Anyway, just now, this is how it's done.
+Transferring a game from a computer to the RPi is quite an involved process at the moment but I'll write an automation script at some point so that we don't have to do a bunch of command line bullshit.[^3] Anyway, just now, this is how it's done.

 1. **Transfer the game from the computer onto a USB stick of your choice**
 2. **Plug the USB into the RPi**